December 7, Bread of Life

 Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”

-Jesus is declaring this several days after miraculously feeding the 5000.
-The people following Jesus keep asking Him to prove He is the Messiah by giving them more bread.
-But He has already proven to them that He can meet their physical needs.
-He wants them to take notice of their poverty of spirit.
-They have spiritual needs, too, that they are neglecting.
+When Jesus made this declaration, it was several days after He miraculously fed 5000 people with fish and barley bread by multiplying a young boy’s donated lunch.
+The people kept asking Him to prove He was the Messiah by giving them more bread.
+But He had already proven to them that He could meet their physical needs.
+He wanted them to take notice of their poverty of spirit.
+They had spiritual needs, too, that they were neglecting.
 And He is the source for meeting their spiritual needs, as well.

-Here is Jesus, the Creator and source for meeting our spiritual needs, saying: “I am the Bread of Life,” the nourishment that feeds your soul.
-He has a never ending supply of everything your soul needs to thrive and grow.
+But here is Jesus, the Creator and source for meeting our spiritual needs, saying: “I am the Bread of Life,” the nourishment that feeds your soul and spirit.
+He has a never ending supply of everything your spirit needs to thrive and grow.

 John 6:45 (NIV)